wpsharks/comet-cache-kb/questions/2015/61-why-doesnt-comet-cache-remove-query-strings-from-static-resources.md

 In a WordPress environment, you will be running many different plugins, each with its own version.
 You'll also be using a WordPress theme, which also has a specific version and will get updated from time to time.

-When someone visits your website, all of the JavaScript and CSS files may be _cached_ (stored), either in the visitors web browser or, if you're using the [ZenCache Static CDN Filters](http://zencache.com/kb-article/introduction-to-static-cdn-filters/), by your CDN provider.
+When someone visits your website, all of the JavaScript and CSS files may be _cached_ (stored), either in the visitors web browser or, if you're using the [Comet Cache Static CDN Filters](http://cometcache.com/kb-article/introduction-to-static-cdn-filters/), by your CDN provider.

 When you update WordPress, or when you update a WordPress theme or plugin, those cached JavaScript and CSS files will likely change.
 However, the only way to tell visitors' browsers and your CDN provider that the files have changed is to _change the link to the files_.